YourmixJNR/responsive-design-guide/md/Internationalization.md

 Whereas the directional property `margin-left` always refers to the margin on the left side of a content box, the logical property margin-inline-start refers to the margin on the left side of a content box in a left-to-right language, and the margin on the right side of a content box in a right-to-left language.

-In order for your designs to adapt to different writing modes, avoid directional properties.
 Use logical properties instead.Whereas the directional property margin-left always refers to the margin on the left side of a content box, the logical property `margin-inline-start` refers to the margin on the left side of a content box in a left-to-right language, and the margin on the right side of a content box in a right-to-left language.

 In order for your designs to adapt to different writing modes, avoid directional properties.
 Use logical properties instead.